My Little Pony

-My Little Pony (MLP is a toy line and media franchise developed by American toy company Hasbro.
+My Little Pony (MLP) is a toyline and media franchise developed by American toy company Hasbro.
 The first toys were developed by Bonnie Zacherle, Charles Muenchinger, and Steve D'Aguanno, and were produced in 1981.
-The ponies feature colorful bodies, manes, and a unique symbol on one or both sides of their flanks.
-Such symbols are referred to in the three most recent incarnations as "cutie marks".
-My Little Pony has been revamped several times with new and more modern looks to continue its appeal to the market, with each new look called a "generation" by the show's collectors and fans.
-The franchise is mainly targeted at young girls and their parents, although in the 2010s, it gained a cult following by an unintended audience of adult fans called bronies.
+The ponies feature colorful bodies and manes, with a unique symbol on one or both sides of their flanks; recent incarnations refer to such symbols as "cutie marks".
+My Little Pony has been revamped several times with new and more modern looks to continue its appeal to the market, with each new look being called a "generation" by the show's collectors and fans.
+The franchise is mainly targeted at young girls and their parents, and in the 2010s, it gained a cult following among adult men.

-Following the original My Pretty Pony toy that was introduced in 1981, My Little Pony was launched in 1982 and the line became popular during the 1980s.
-The original toy line ran from 1982 to 1992 in the United States and to 1995 globally, and two animated specials, an animated feature-length film and two animated television series were produced during the period up until 1992.
-The first incarnation's popularity peaked in 1990, but the following year Hasbro decided to discontinue the toy line due to increased competition.
-One hundred and fifty million ponies were sold in the 1980s.
+Following the original My Pretty Pony introduced in 1981, the first My Little Pony toy line launched in 1982 and ran until 1992 in the United States and 1995 globally.
+The success of the toys led to several animated adaptations, including two TV specials, a feature-length film, and two television series.
+Despite selling 150 million pony toys throughout the decade, Hasbro discontinued the toy line due to increased competition.

-The toy line was revived in 1997, but these toys proved unpopular and were discontinued in 1999.
-The brand saw a more popular revival in 2003 with toys that more closely resembled the original toy line, which sold approximately 100 million pony toys globally by 2010.
-Hasbro launched the fourth incarnation of the franchise in 2010, which started with the animated series My Little Pony: Friendship Is Magic, which ended on October 12, 2019.
+My Little Pony was revived in 1997, but the new toys proved unpopular and were discontinued in 1999.
+The brand saw a more popular revival in 2003, with toys more closely resembling the original toy line; approximately 100 million toys were sold globally by 2010.
+Hasbro launched the fourth incarnation of the franchise in 2010, centered around the animated series My Little Pony: Friendship Is Magic.
 The brand grossed over million in retail sales in 2013, and over billion annually in retail sales in 2014 and 2015.
-Hasbro launched a fifth generation of toys and associated media starting September 24, 2021 with the animated movie My Little Pony: A New Generation.
-Generation Five ended on October 17th, 2024 due to low product sales and the negative feedback it received from critics, audiences, and fans.
-A live-action movie by Amazon MGM Studios and Hasbro Entertainment was announced in July 2025.
+A fifth incarnation launched in 2021 with the animated film, My Little Pony: A New Generation, and two animated shows, My Little Pony: Make Your Mark, which concluded in November 2023, and My Little Pony: Tell Your Tale, which concluded in October 2024.
+A live-action adaptation of the franchise by Amazon MGM Studios and Hasbro Entertainment was announced in July 2025, while a new animated series of the franchise was announced in July 2026 and is set to be launched in 2027.